 No matter how well your hearing practice is run, there will come a time where a patient doesn’t have the experience they expect, and they’ll let the world know about it.

-Good customer service is about exploiting the opportunity generated by mistake to develop a deeper relationship with your customer, not about absolutely removing mistakes (which is impossible).
+Good customer service is about using the opportunity generated by a mistake to develop a deeper relationship with your customer, not about absolutely removing mistakes (which is impossible).